Nut (fruit): Definition

 A seed is the mature fertilised ovule of a plant; it consists of three parts, the embryo which will develop into a new plant, stored food for the embryo, and a protective seed coat.
 Botanically, a nut is a fruit with a woody pericarp developing from a syncarpous gynoecium.
 Nuts may be contained in an involucre, a cup-shaped structure formed from the flower bracts.
 The involucre may be scaly, spiny, leafy or tubular, depending on the species of nut.
 Most nuts come from the pistils with inferior ovaries (see flower) and all are indehiscent (not opening at maturity).
-True nuts are produced, for example, by some plant families of the order Fagales.
+True nuts are produced by plant families of the order Fagales.
 These include beech (Fagus), chestnut (Castanea), oak (Quercus), stone-oak (Lithocarpus) and tanoak (Notholithocarpus) in the family Fagaceae, as well as hazel, filbert (Corylus) and hornbeam (Carpinus) in the family Betulaceae.